 Italy’s peak tourist season is July and August - expect everything to cost more and to encounter more crowds.
 If you prefer fewer crowds, visit during spring, when the weather is still great.
 Italy’s ski resorts are usually open from November through to March.

-As a responsible travel insurer we always recommend you check for the latest Foreign Office advice before visiting any country, the latest FCO advice for Italy can be found here.
+As a responsible travel insurer we always recommend you check for the latest Foreign, Commonwealth & Development Office advice before visiting any country.
+Read the latest FCDO advice for Italy

 This article contains links to other sites, and we're not responsible for the contents of any of these websites.